Governance Structure

 (1) The majority of the members of each committee shall all be independent outside directors who satisfy LIXIL’s independence criteria.

-(2) The chairperson of each committee who also chairs its meetings shall be an independent outside director.
+(2) The chairperson of each committee shall be an independent outside director.

 The deliberation details and resolution matters of each committee are reported by the chairperson of the committee at the Board of Directors Meeting held immediately after the committee meeting.

-The Nomination Committee is made up of five outside directors.
-This Committee decides the details of proposals submitted to the Annual Shareholders’ Meeting concerning the appointment and dismissal of directors.
+The Nomination Committee consists of four outside directors.
+The Nomination Committee decides the details of proposals submitted to the Annual Shareholders’ Meeting concerning the appointment and dismissal of directors.
 Also, the Nomination Committee will report its opinion to the Board of Directors such as on the appointment, election, removal and dismissal of candidates for executive officers and representative executive officer (Chief Executive Officer), etc., requested by the Board of Directors.
-The Nomination Committee meets at least once a year, as necessary.
+The Nomination Committee meets at least once a year.

-The Audit Committee is made up of four outside directors.
-In addition to auditing the execution of duties by the directors and executive officers, the Audit Committee decides the details of the Company’s audit policy, audit plans, proposals for the appointment or dismissal of the independent auditors the Annual Shareholders’ Meeting, and other matters.
-As a rule, the Audit Committee meets once every two months or more, as necessary.
+The Audit Committee consists of five outside directors.
+In addition to auditing the execution of duties by the directors and executive officers, the Audit Committee decides the details of the Company’s audit policy, audit plans, proposals for the appointment or dismissal of the independent auditors at the Annual Shareholders’ Meeting, and other matters.
+As a rule, the Audit Committee meets once every two months or more.

 Composition of the Board of Directors and Committees and Position of the Chairperson